MiguelArgentina/ror-appointments-api/README.md

 - Every user has a role: Admin, Client or Provider.
 By default, the Client role is provided if none specified (view the endpoints details further below)
 - All requests are responded with JSON objects.

-Try it, share it with your family and compete against each other!

-- Extra feature added: Users scoreboard

 ## Enhancements To-Do list